yk3thn/erswapper/README.md

 ## Using it

-1. Pick an item from the gallery.
+1. Pick an item from the gallery and click on it.
 2. **Extract & Open in Editor** — the current texture opens as a PNG in your image editor.
 3. Edit it, keeping the same dimensions, and save.
 4. **Apply Edited Texture** — it is converted back and written into the bundle.